 If your situation has recently changed—say, your children are now attending virtual school part-time, or your partner now works in the office—do feel empowered to ask to adjust your schedule.
 The effects of the pandemic continue to unfold, and workplaces are aware of constantly changing circumstances.

 Some people hit peak productivity in the mornings while others take a while to get into their flow.
 Find out what works for you and, where you can, schedule your day around it.
 If you find focus right off the bat, try to push phone calls into the afternoon; if you tend to hit a midday slump, schedule busywork that doesn’t take much concentration.
 While it’s important to set boundaries around your workday, take advantage of a late-night burst of inspiration—it’s when some people are at their best.

 9. Carve out a work-free area

 “Designating a space that is not for work is part of creating healthy work-life boundaries for psychological wellness,” writes Brittany Harker Martin, who has a doctoral degree in business and focuses on remote work, in the news site The Conversation.
 She says that this place could be the family room if you have the space, or it could be the bedroom or a corner of your living room.
 Try to fill it with things you find relaxing, like books, candles, or a comfy chair.

-Not being in the same room or building as your colleagues will require some innovations in how you communicate with one another.
-In the beginning, it’s better to check in more frequently than not enough.
 Make sure everyone has multiple ways to connect: Email, videoconferencing, and messaging tools like Slack all serve different purposes.
 Set the terms of engagement for these mediums (e.g., when it’s appropriate to talk about non-work items and when it’s not) and establish (or ask for) clear expectations on how often everyone should be checking in with one another.

 A.M.
 Higgins is a writer and content creator in Washington, D.C.